timthedev07/infra-proposal/referral.md

 The inviting user receives a reward when the invited user:

 1. Registers using the referral link.
-2. Uses services across **several different businesses**.
+2. Uses services across different businesses (at least 2 different and also with some minimum baseline)
-3. Reaches the required usage threshold.

 ## 3. Business → Business